dper/kanjioftheday/README.md

 Starting Out
 ============

-To begin with, look in the `web` directory.
+To begin with, look in the `rss` directory.
 The files there are ready to go.
 The script `random.rb` updates each RSS feed specified in it.
 Take a look at `random.rb` and modify it if you like.
 Each time you call `random.rb`, you produce a new random kanji for each file specified in it.
 So, to make a kanji of the day, just make a cronjob that runs the script daily.

 ```
 @daily /usr/bin/ruby /path/to/script/random.rb